nest/nest-simulator/doc/htmldoc/nest_sonata/nest_sonata_guide.rst

 To use SONATA with NEST, both `HDF5 <https://hdfgroup.org/>`_ and `h5py <https://www.h5py.org/>`_ must be installed on the system and NEST must be configured properly.

+If you install NEST from a pre-built package, NEST will automatically be configured for SONATA support.

-In the installation of NEST, you need to add the following configuration option to your CMake.
+If you install NEST from source, the following configuration option must be added to your CMake invocation:

 .. code-block:: sh

-    cmake -Dwith-hdf5=[ON </path/to/hdf5>]
-    make
-    make install
+    -Dwith-hdf5=ON

 For further details, see :doc:`../installation/cmake_options`.